zfdupont/xacto/README.md

 then open a new connection and retry the operations in the context of a new transaction.

-The Xacto server architecture is that of a multi-threaded network server.
+The Xanadu server architecture is that of a multi-threaded network server.
 When the server is started, a **master** thread sets up a socket on which to listen for connections from clients.
 When a connection is accepted, a **client service thread** is started to